2021 Atlantic hurricane season: Tropical Storm Mindy

-On August 22, a tropical wave and its associated broad low-pressure area exited the west coast of Africa and emerged into the Atlantic.
-The wave moved westward across the Atlantic for nearly a week, while a portion of it split-off and became Tropical Storm Kate on August 28.
-Thereafter, the system crossed the Caribbean and reached Central America by September 2.
-Part of the wave then detached again and contributed to the development of Hurricane Olaf in the eastern Pacific.
-The remainder of the wave moved slowly northwestward and reached the Gulf of Mexico on September 5.
+On August 22, a tropical wave exited the west coast of Africa and moved westward into the Atlantic.
+Part of the wave split-off and became Tropical Storm Kate on August 28, and another part of the wave contributed to the development of Hurricane Olaf in the eastern Pacific.
+The remainder of the wave entered the Gulf of Mexico on September 5.
 A burst in deep convection late on September 8 resulted in the formation of Tropical Storm Mindy over the northeastern Gulf of Mexico.
-Moderate wind shear and warm water temperatures allowed Mindy to peak with winds of 60 mph and a minimum pressure of 1000 mbar before it made landfall on St. Vincent Island, Florida, at 01:15 UTC on the following day.
-Heading east-northeastward, the storm weakened to a tropical depression over southeast Georgia around 12:00 UTC and degenerated into a remnant low late on September 9 after emerging into the Atlantic.
+Mindy attained peak winds of 60 mph and a minimum pressure of 1000 mbar before it made landfall on St. Vincent Island, Florida, at 01:15 UTC on the following day.
+Heading east-northeastward, the storm weakened to a tropical depression over southeast Georgia, and degenerated into a remnant low late on September 9 after emerging into the Atlantic.
 The remnant circulation merged with a baroclinic zone area on September 11.

 The system which later became Mindy produced heavy rainfall in Mexico from September 2 to September 7, especially in Hidalgo, Jalisco, Mexico state, Mexico City, and Morelos.
 Subsequent floods damaged approximately 31,000 homes and caused at least 23 deaths across Mexico.
 In Hidalgo, the Rosas and Tula rivers overflowed their banks.
 A total of 17 fatalities occurred in Atotonilco de Tula, where more than 1,000 people evacuated, including 41 people from a flooded hospital.
 Damage in Mexico totaled approximately $75 million.
 In Florida, Mindy spawned an EF0 tornado, although it only caused minor tree damage in Wakulla County.
 Winds generated by the storm mainly resulted in power outages, with about 10,000 in the Florida Panhandle and a few thousand in southeast Georgia, although falling trees damaged two homes and destroyed a mobile home in Leon County, Florida.
 Additionally, downed trees blocked several roads in the Tallahassee metropolitan area.
 Throughout the United States, Mindy caused about $123,000 in damage.